bewuethr/bewuethr.github.io/2020-05-04-everything-pandoc-markdown.md

 `+tex_math_dollars`

 Text between pairs of `$` or `$$` is rendered as TeX Math.
-For HTML without further options (like in this file), Unicode characters are used; use MathJax for better results.
+For HTML without further options, Unicode characters are used; use MathJax for better results (as done for this post).

 ---